DiamondLightSource/pymalcolm/docs/tutorials/panda.rst

 .. note::

-    The PandAPcompPart has initial_visibility set to False.
-This is because we are adding this Part to an existing scan Block definition, which already has instances and possibly saved configs.
+    The PandAPcompPart has initial_visibility set to False, which means that the block is not part of the layout by default.
+We do this because we are adding this Part to an existing scan Block definition, which already has instances and possibly saved configs.
 Loading a saved config will only affect Parts and Blocks contained within it, so any existing saved config will not touch this new TRIG Part.
 If it was visible, it would contribute to the existing scans too, which would make them error as the PandA wouldn't have been setup for it.

 Setup the Devices
 -----------------